 This article is a great overview of Twitter etiquette and is worth a quick read.

 The main @barnardcollege account is managed by the Communications department.
-Our tweets generally fall into the following categories: promoting a public event, promoting a student event, live-tweeting an event, just-in-time posts about something happening on campus right now, and feel-good posts like a photo of students studying under the magnolia tree.
+Our tweets generally fall into the following categories: highlighting campus news of interest, promoting a public event, promoting a student event, live-tweeting an event, just-in-time posts about something happening on campus right now, and posts capturing campus life.
 We also post about inclement weather or other emergency situations.

 We try to always include either a link to more information, a photo, or both in our tweets.
 We also try to tag any relevant people or groups as well.